SALARIED GPs – WANT A ROLE THAT SUPPORTS PATIENTS AND GIVES WORK/LIFE BALANCE?

 The research also shows that of 171 pregnant women admitted to hospital between 16 May and 11 July, none had been fully vaccinated.

-If you have not had a vaccination or need to book your 2nd vaccine, please contact us
+If you have not had a vaccination or need to book a 2nd or booster vaccine, please contact us

 Non-urgent advice: Data Opt Out